 Our Top Pick

-The M2124 by EOTech is a rugged, clip-on Gen III night vision device used by the U.S. military, therefore, this device guarantees quality and performance.
+Combining day and night vision sights with this EOTECH – M2124/PVS-24 Night Vision Clip-On.
+This night vision device is a rugged, clip-on Gen III night vision device used by the U.S. military and guarantees quality and performance.
 The manual gain and focus adjustment of the scope allows you to optimize the sight picture.